DesignRush Recognized Timspark among the Top Software Development Companies in October

 DesignRush Acclaimed Timspark among the Top Software Development Companies in London

-DesignRush, the global B2B marketplace with a network of over 20,000 professional software development agencies from over 50 countries, has given Timspark an honorable 4th place in its rating of the top custom software developers in London.
+DesignRush, the global B2B marketplace with a network of over 20,000 professional software development agencies from over 50 countries, has rated Timspark as the fourth-best custom software developer in London.

 “DesignRush recognition is the evidence of our great efforts during the last six months by solving our client’s most challenging business needs,” said Sergey Bondarev, CDO at Timspark.
 “We are sure Timspark’s cross-vertical expertise puts us in a unique position.
 With our set of skills, we can give businesses a competitive advantage.”